home-assistant/developers.home-assistant/docs/dev_101_services.md

 There are some additional implementation standards:

-- You must set `supports_response` when registering a service
+- You must set `supports_response` when registering a service so that the core knows which services support response data.
-- You may conditionally check the `ServiceCall` property `return_response` to decide whether or not response data should be returned (e.g. if it is large or expensive to fetch)
-- All response data should be serializable in json.
+- All response data should be serializable in json `JsonObjectType`.
 This is so that it can interoperate with other parts of the system such as the frontend.
-- Response data should not be used for when there is a simpler alternative allowed by the state or entity model.
+- You may conditionally check the `ServiceCall` property `return_response` to decide whether or not response data should be returned (e.g. if it is large or expensive to fetch).
+When not set, the service may return `None`
 - Errors must be raised as exceptions such as `HomeAssistantError`.
 The response data is not allowed to contain error codes or statuses to error handling mistakes.
+- Response data should not be used for when there is a simpler alternative allowed by the state or entity model.